Color Me Badd: 1993–1995: Time and Chance

 Color Me Badd's second studio album, Time and Chance, was released in November 1993.
 An ambitious project featuring 19 new tracks, the album marked a shift in musical style for the group.
 Working with producers including David Foster, DJ Pooh, and Jimmy Jam and Terry Lewis, it was more soulful and funky than their previous work but lacked a cohesive sound.
 With the music industry at the time embracing grunge music and West Coast hip hop, it was difficult for Color Me Badd to achieve the same success on the singles charts as before, and the group began to lose momentum.

-The album peaked at number 56 on the Billboard 200, spending 17 weeks on the chart.
+The album peaked at number 56 on the Billboard 200, spending 17 weeks on the chart and eventually going double platinum.
 Ice Cube directed the music video for the lead single, the title track "Time and Chance," which peaked at number 23 on the Hot 100 and number 9 on the Hot R&B/Hip-Hop Songs charts.
 The follow-up single, "Choose," also peaked at number 23 on the Hot 100.

 1996–1998: Later albums and breakup

 The group re-emerged in 1996 with their third studio album, Now & Forever.
 Producers included Narada Michael Walden, Babyface, Jon B., and Boyz II Men's Nathan Morris.
 Now & Forever reached number 113 on the Billboard 200, spending 14 weeks on the chart and eventually going platinum.
 It reached number 1 in Japan.
 The album produced one hit single, "The Earth, the Sun, the Rain," which peaked at number 21 on the Hot 100, remaining on the chart for 22 weeks, and reached number 69 on the Hot R&B/Hip-Hop Songs chart.
-The second single, "Sexual Capacity," produced and co-written by Robin Thicke under the name Rob Thicke, was a minor hit, appearing on the soundtrack to the Demi Moore film Striptease.
+The second single, "Sexual Capacity," produced and co-written by Robin Thicke under the name Rob Thicke, was a minor hit, getting heavy radio airplay on Urban AC stations such as WAMO in Pittsburgh and WHUR in Washington D.C. throughout 1996 and appearing on the soundtrack to the Demi Moore film Striptease.
 Album sales for Now & Forever were not as strong as their previous albums, and the group was released from their contract with Giant to sign with Epic Records.

 After moving to Epic (under Sony Music Entertainment), Color Me Badd's fourth studio album, Awakening, was released on July 28, 1998.
 Under Sony head Tommy Mottola, the label chose "Remember When" as the album's lead single, which Abrams and Calderon objected to.
 The song peaked at number 48 on the Hot 100.
 Around this time, Abrams had developed an alcohol problem, and the group was beginning to fall apart.
 The newly married Thornton decided to leave the band to pursue a religious ministry, and Watters wanted to go off on his own to write and produce.
 With Abrams and Calderon the only remaining members, the group split up.